 In a press release, FEMA said the agency’s contracted inspectors will display official photo identification when they arrive at home.
 If they don’t, ask to see it.
 If the inspector cannot produce an official ID, don’t let the potential fraudster in and report the incident to FEMA.
 The same goes for Small Business Administration (SBA) loss verifiers and insurance adjusters—all are required to carry identification.

 FEMA also notes that residents should not be concerned if an inspector is seen in their neighborhood but does not visit every home.
 The inspectors make appointments and follow a schedule, so they can only visit houses on that day’s list.

 Regardless of the situation, scammers will often try to get payment upfront, before work is started.
 They may be from out of town or in unmarked vehicles.
 They may pressure you to let them look at damaged areas or to get started on work immediately.

 To avoid getting swindled, use local companies that you’ve used in the past or that trusted neighbors and friends recommend.
 Your local Better Business Bureau is a good resource as well.

-Though it can be hard to wait on repair work, it’s best to get more than one bid on any repair job so you know you’re getting a good price.
-Another tip for any kind of home repair project is never pay up front.
-We have all heard stories of people who paid for a job up front and never saw the repairperson again.
+Though it can be hard to wait for repair work, it’s best to get more than one bid on any repair job so you know you’re getting a good price.
+Another tip for any kind of home repair project is never paid upfront.
+We have all heard stories of people who paid for a job upfront and never saw the repair person again.